nishantpoorswani/15618-final-project/README.md

 ## SUMMARY:

-We are going to implement a multi-core cache simulator
+We are going to implement a multi-core cache simulator.
+This simulator will support different snooping based cache coherence schemes.
+It will analyze traces to report various cache performance metrics.
+This simulator based tool will also provide cache performance optimization recommendations to the user to improve memory performance.

 ## BACKGROUND: